ABOUT US

 Installing of central heat occurred in 1974, with plans for a cooling unit to occur soon after.

 In October 1978, Rev McLaurin’s was the presiding pastor and presented the idea of building a new church to the congregation.
 Although Rev McLaurin’s tenure ended due to illness, his encouragement to build a new church continued with the assistance of the newly-elected pastor, Rev Raby J. Knight.
+Construction of the new church began on September 28, 1988 with Mr. Charlie Davis, Jr. of Newport News, VA serving as general contractor.
+The first worship service took place on Sunday May 21, 1989.

 Pastoral Lineage - Over 143 years of Service